 Sniffers like Ettercap are best employed in a LAN because they have to be a part of the same network as the target machines to be effective.
 Suffice to say, it would be much easier to use them and launch MiTM attacks from within your network.
 Hence, it wouldn't be surprising for a man-in-the-middle-attack to be carried out by someone who has access to your internal network.

 Viruses are another serious threat to file transfer systems.
 Once an infected file gets uploaded to your server, it can infect the files there.
-And then when infected files are downloaded from the server, the infection can spread to client machines.
+And then when infected files are downloaded from the server, the infection can spread to client machines as well.

 The thing about viruses is that they don't always have to be uploaded by nefarious individuals.
 Infected files can also be inadvertently uploaded unknowingly by innocent insiders.